Growing sedum plants in your garden

 Individual plants are available from most garden centres and they’re nearly always reasonably priced.

-If you prefer to buy online, there’s a nice selection at www.simplysucculents.co.uk
+If you prefer to buy online, we have a great selection – here.

 But for covering an area quickly and effectively, I thoroughly recommend using sedum blankets.
 All the planting has been done for you.
 Your main job is to unroll the blanket onto a suitable surface and water it in.
 Hey-Presto!
 Instant coverage for your shed roof, your flower beds, your manhole covers, pond edging or wherever you choose to use it.